ualibweb/UALIB_ChemStructures/README.md

 ..."DNA sequences and other genetic, biological, or chemical substances or compounds, regardless of whether they are man-made or produced by nature..."

-In an effort to fully comply with copyright, fair use, and standard scholarly practice of reusing a thesis, we did not use any automated chemical structure extraction software.
-Instead, we drew our own chemical structures by using the theses as a reference and encoding the structures ourselves.

-With that said, we are grateful to the thesis authors for their contributions to science and have endeavored to credit their work respectfully and wherever possible by including a citation reference and permalink.
-The citation references and permalinks are included on all shared chemical structure data including within this Git Repository data files, The University of Alabama Institutional Repository, and PubChem Substance Pages.
+We have endeavored to credit each thesis author respectfully by including a citation reference and permalink on all shared chemical structure data including within this Git Repository data files, The University of Alabama Institutional Repository, and PubChem Substance Pages.